MidnightBSD/mport/README.md

 `mport audit`
 Displays vulnerable packages based on their CPE indetifiers using the NVD data provided by https://sec.midnightbsd.org

+`mport audit -r`
+Prints out vulnerable packages and a list of packages depending on that one.

+`mport -q audit`
+Prints out vulnerable package name and version with no descriptions or details

 `mport cpe`
 Lists all CPE info on installed packages